v-rgrace/Viva/Viva/glint/setup/360-download-csv.md

 - Leave the cell blank to bulk upload a Subject or a Subject/Coach pair for a cycle
 - Insert **SUBJECT** into a cell to remove the Subject from that cycle
-- Insert **COACH** to keep the subject but remove the subject's coach from that cycle
+- Insert **COACH** to keep the Subject but remove the Subject's coach from that cycle